The government is closing the so-called open door scheme. The Ministry of Climate, Energy and Utilities writes in a press release.

 - The last three offshore wind projects could together supply Danish companies and households with 2 GW of green energy.
 Today we get 2.3 GW from offshore wind, so it is almost a doubling that we are missing out on, which could have accelerated Denmark's green transition, he says in a written comment.

-- In Dansk Erhverv we must now look forward and hope that the government will work to ensure that a new market-based scheme for offshore wind can be established as soon as possible.
-Because we need all the green energy we can make if we are to transition from Russian gas and meet our climate goals, says head of department for energy Esben Thietje Mortensen in a written comment.
+- In the Danish Chamber of Commerce, we must now look ahead and hope that the government will work to establish a new market-based scheme for offshore wind as soon as possible.
+Because we need all the green energy we can produce if we are to transition from Russian gas and meet our climate goals, says Head of Energy Esben Thietje Mortensen in a written comment.

 Frustrating chapter

-According to the industry organization Green Power Denmark, "a frustrating chapter in Danish offshore wind history" is now being put to rest.
+According to the industry organization Green Power Denmark, "a frustrating chapter in Danish offshore wind history" is now being put to an end.

-- The companies were otherwise ready to invest in offshore wind turbines at no cost to the state, and they had applied in accordance with current regulations.
-Now it's all shut down, and thus consumers are missing out on very large amounts of cheap, green electricity, says Thomas Aarestrup Jepsen, director of renewable energy production at Green Power Denmark, in a written comment.
+- The companies were otherwise ready to invest in offshore wind turbines without costs to the state, and they had applied according to current regulations.
+Now it's all shut down, and consumers are thus missing out on very large amounts of cheap, green electricity, says Thomas Aarestrup Jepsen, director of renewable energy production at Green Power Denmark, in a written comment.

-On Wednesday, it is planned that Aagaard, Foreign Minister Lars Løkke Rasmussen (M) and Business Minister Morten Bødskov (S) will have an open consultation about the open door scheme.
+On Wednesday, Aagaard, Minister of Foreign Affairs Lars Løkke Rasmussen (M) and Minister of Business and Industry Morten Bødskov (S) are scheduled to hold an open consultation on the open door scheme.

 /ritzau/